Avzolem/CheveretoDownloader/README.md

 # Supported Sites
-So far this tool has been tested and confirmed working with the following sites
+So far this tool has been tested and confirmed working with the following sites:

 Putmega